-We distinguish in our analysis between the top-5 journals plus three important general interest journals (Economic Journal, Review of Economics and Statistics and Journal of the European Economic Association), which we refer to as the top-8 general interest journals, and seven major top-field journals (Journal of Finance, Journal of Monetary Economics, Journal of Economic Theory, Journal of Econometrics, Journal of Development Economics,
+We distinguish in our analysis between the top-5 journals plus three important general interest journals (Economic Journal, Review of Economics and Statistics and Journal of the European Economic Association), which we refer to as the top-8 general interest journals, and seven major top-field journals (Journal of Finance, Journal of Monetary Economics,

-Journal of Public Economics and Journal of Labour Economics).1
+Journal of Economic Theory, Journal of Econometrics, Journal of Development Economics, Journal of Public Economics and Journal of Labour Economics).

-Consistent with prior evidence from other disciplines, our raw data indicate that, despite an increasing female presence on editorial boards, women only hold a minority of editorial positions in economic journals.
+Consistent with prior evidence from different disciplines, our raw data indicate that, despite an increasing female presence on editorial boards, women only hold a minority of editorial positions in economic journals.
 However, conditional on academic CV, we do not find any evidence that women had a lower likelihood of being selected in editorial boards.
-For the top-8 general interest journals, starting from the 1980s, we even find that women had significantly higher chances to get appointed for an editorial position, a phenomenon to which we will refer as over-selection.2 Over-selection is mostly observed and largest in magnitude in the role of associate editors (women being almost 3 times more likely to be appointed in the 80s, 1.5 times more likely in the 2000s and 1.3 times more likely in the 2010s).
+For the top-8 general interest journals, starting from the 1980s, we even find that women had significantly higher chances to get appointed for an editorial position, a phenomenon to which we will refer as over-selection.
+Over-selection is mostly observed and largest in magnitude in the role of associate editors (women being almost 3 times more likely to be appointed in the 80s, 1.5 times more likely in the 2000s and 1.3 times more likely in the 2010s).
 For the role of editors, we only observe over-selection in the last decade, and although lower in magnitude, it is still substantive (women being almost 2 times more likely to be appointed).
 However, for the role of editor in 2010s, the effect becomes insignificant once we control for their experience as associate editors, which is an important determinant for becoming editor.
 In contrast, we cannot rule out that the selection process at top-field journals has always been gender-neutral conditional on academic CV.

 Additional results show that we do not observe any gender differences in the duration in editorial positions, which consequently translates into a higher conditional representation of women at the top-8 journals (and no gender differences at top-field journals).
-Also, and consistent with previous findings, connections to editors via co-authorship are important determinants for selection into editorial roles (see Card et al. 2022 for becoming Fellow of the Econometric Society and Ductor and Visser 2022 for publishing).
+Also, and consistent with previous findings, connections to editors via co-authorship are important determinants for selection into editorial roles (see Card et al. 2022 for becoming Fellow of the Econometric Society, and Colussi 2018, Ductor and Visser 2022 and Carrell et al. 2024 for publishing).
 However, our results are robust to controlling for network effects.
 Finally, note also that the observed gender differences are a priori compatible with general interest journals looking for field diversity.
+To address whether general interest journals are looking for field or gender diversity, we test whether gender differences in selection persist, even when controlling for predicted selection based on authors' previous publication titles (as a proxy for field and topic).
+We find that field diversity does play a role but is not the main reason behind the over-selection of women into editorial positions in the top-8 journals.

-1We exclude the AEJ journals, as well as Theoretical Economics and Quantitative Economics as they were founded very recently (2009, 2006 and 2010, respectively).
+&lt;sup>1We exclude the AEJ journals, as well as Theoretical Economics and Quantitative Economics as they were founded very recently (2009, 2006 and 2010, respectively).
 From now on we will use abbreviations (see Appendix Table A2) to refer to the journals.

-2Note that over-selection based on CV may not imply favoritism, if, for example, there are publishing hurdles for females.
+&lt;sup>2Note that over-selection based on CV may not imply favoritism, if, for example, there are publishing hurdles for females.
 We will provide a careful interpretation of the results later on.